apache/iceberg/site/docs/api-quickstart.md

 val catalog = new HadoopCatalog(conf, warehousePath);
 ```

 Like Hive catalog, Hadoop catalog implements the interface `Catalog`.
-So it also contains methods for working with tables, like createTable, loadTable, renameTable, and dropTable.
+So it also contains methods for working with tables, like createTable, loadTable, and dropTable.

 This example create a table with Hadoop catalog: